 What Is Spinal Muscular Atrophy?

 Essentially, SMA occurs when nerve cells in the brainstem and spinal cord are destroyed.
-The loss of nerve cells impact skeletal muscle activity.
-This makes talking, walking, breathing and swallowing difficult to do.
-Movement of the arms, legs, chest and face are heavily impacted when nerve cells aren’t there to stimulate the muscles.
+The loss of nerve cells impacts skeletal muscle activity.
+This makes talking, walking, breathing, and swallowing difficult to do.
+Movement of the arms, legs, chest, and face is heavily impacted when nerve cells aren’t there to stimulate the muscles.

-While physical functions of the body are heavily impacted with this disease, those who are able to grow up with this condition can still socialize like anyone else would.
+While the physical functions of the body are heavily impacted by this disease, those who grow up with this condition can still socialize like anyone else would.
 But that’s only for a less severe diagnosis.
-There are different levels of this condition that can make it life threatening.
+Different levels of this condition can make it life-threatening.

 What Are the Symptoms of Spinal Muscular Atrophy?